The official blog of the Lung Institute.

 Staying warm in cold weather can be a challenge for anyone, but for someone with COPD, staying warm is important for better lung function.
 From wearing warm clothing to trying a specialized mask to keeping your oxygen hoses under your clothes, there are many ways to help you successfully manage the cold with COPD in winter.

-Along with keeping your lungs warm, many people report feeling better and breathing better after having stem cell treatment for COPD.
-The Lung Institute offers stem cell therapy treatment for people with lung diseases, such as COPD, emphysema, pulmonary fibrosis and others, so people can have a better quality of life.
+Along with keeping your lungs warm, many people report feeling better and breathing better after having cellular therapy for COPD.
+The Lung Institute offers cellular therapy treatment for people with lung diseases, such as COPD, emphysema, pulmonary fibrosis and others, so people can have a better quality of life.
 If you or a loved one has COPD other another chronic lung disease, contact us at (800) 729-3065 to learn more about treatment options.